Maps & Geo

 - **WikiPathways**: Variable curation quality; check pathway version dates

-- **Pathway Commons**: Aggregation can have duplicates; check source
+- **Pathway Commons**: Aggregation may have duplicates; check source attribution

 - **BioModels**: Sparse for many processes; often returns no results